Argonne-National-Laboratory/srlife/doc/sphinx/source/managers.rst

       displacements.
    3. Using the temperature and stress/strain information to solve for the damage in each tube.
-   4. Finding the worst-case tube and calculating the estimated life.
+   4. Finding the worst-case tube and calculating the estimated life or estimated reliability.

 .. autoclass:: srlife.managers.SolutionManager
    :members: